-There is a minimum salary requirement for all work and residence permits in Germany, in general it would be required that the foreign national must earn a salary equivalent to a comparable German local employee in the German company where the foreigner intends to work/ be based.
+There is a general minimum salary requirement for all work and residence permits in Germany, Additionally, in general for work and residence permit applications it would be required that the foreign national must earn a salary equivalent to a comparable German local employee in the German company where the foreigner intends to work/be based and is subject to comparable working conditions (e.g., holidays).

 Allowances can be taken into account, if they are paid as a lump sum and for free disposal of the assignees.
-Only allowances which are paid out to the employee for their free use in return for the work performed are considered for the minimum salary (e.g. per diems of cost-of-living allowances).
+Only allowances which are paid out to the employee for their free use in return for the work performed are considered for the minimum salary (e.g., per diems of cost-of-living allowances).

 Some permit types, like the EU Blue Card for local hires, require a specific minimum salary.
-The minim EU Blue Card will require a gross annual compensation of at least EUR 58.400 or a contract in the so-called shortage occupation (scientists, mathematics, engineers, doctors and IT- skilled workers) with a minimum salary of EUR 45.552)
+The minim EU Blue Card will require a gross annual compensation of at least EUR 445,300 or a contract in the so-called shortage occupation (scientists, mathematics, engineers, doctors and IT- skilled workers or young professionals (university graduation less than three years ago) with a minimum salary of EUR 41,041.80)

-Is there a fast-track process which could expedite the visal work permit?
+Is there a fast-track process which could expedite the visa/work permit?

 On 1 March 2020, the Skilled Workers Act came into force affecting the procedure for highly skilled workers.
 This procedure only applies to the first entry to Germany (i.e., the visa procedure, and not the issuance of the first long-term residence permit within Germany upon entry).
 Further, the procedure only applies to several visa categories (e.g., for vocational training, for measures for the recognition of foreign vocational training, for highly skilled specialists or for qualified employees, which can be in particular IT specialists, researchers, managers, company specialists or EU Blue Card candidates but not to assignments without a local employment contract).
-This procedure is called 'accelerated' because the diplomatic mission abroad must allocate an appointment for the visa application within three weeks after receiving all relevant documents from the German immigration office in this regard.
+This procedure is called 'accelerated' because the diplomatic mission abroad must allocate an appointment for the visa application within three weeks after receiving the pre-approval from the German immigration office in this regard.
 Further, the diplomatic mission must decide within another period of three weeks about the issuance or rejection of the visa.
 This can be beneficial, especially in countries with a difficult appointment situation at the German diplomatic missions abroad.
 For this procedure, an additional government fee of EUR 411 per applicant (including family members, if applicable) will apply.

-At what stage is the employee permitted to start working when applying for a long-term work and residence permit (assignees/ local hire)?
+At what stage is the employee permitted to start working when applying for a long-term work and residence permit (assignees/local hire)?

-The employee is permitted to start working once they have obtained either a valid Visa for Germany or the immigration authorities have either issued them an interim permit with work authorization or they have obtained their final work and residence permit.
+The employee is permitted to start working once they have obtained either a valid entry work visa for Germany or the immigration authorities have either issued them an interim permit with work authorization or they have obtained their final work and residence permit.

-Can a short-term permit/ business visa be transferred to a long-term permit in Germany?
+Can a short-term permit/business visa be transferred to a long-term permit in Germany?

-Only in very limited cases it is possible to transfer a short-term permit/ business visa to a long-term permit in country.
+Generally this is not possible.
+Only in very limited cases it might be possible to transfer a short-term permit/ business visa to a long-term permit in country.
 This needs to be reviewed case by case as it is highly depended on the circumstances.
 If a transfer would not be possible, the applicant would need to leave Germany and apply for a national D visa at their place of residence abroad.